-from leadership

-Our approach Monitoring

-governance structure

-People strategy
+Our people Our people People strategy Our people strategy was developed in support of our broader business strategy, the New Equation.
 We are focused on being the world's leading developer of talent and enabling our people with greater agility and confidence in a rapidly changing world.
 Specific focus areas include creating a resilient foundation for times of change through supporting the well-being of our people and enabling effective delivery; developing inclusive leaders for a shifting world; and enabling our workforce for today's realities and tomorrow's possibilities.

-We hire candidates who have diverse backgrounds and appropriate skills; have a questioning mindset and intellectual curiosity; and demonstrate courage and integrity.
-Our hiring standards include a structured interview process with behavior-based questions built from The PwC Professional framework, assessment of academic records and recommendations.

-The PwC Professional

-The PwC Professional is the set of behaviours we expect of all our people, at all levels, to demonstrate with each other and with our clients and other stakeholders.
+The PwC Professional The PwC Professional is the set of behaviours we expect of all our people, at all levels, to demonstrate with each other and with our clients and other stakeholders.
 When we focus on the behaviours that guide our interactions, we create opportunities to build trust and empower our teams to deliver distinctive outcomes.
 This is how we build trust in society and solve important problems.

-- · Average staff retention rate - Partner and manager hours in relation to total engagement hours - Measure of project management/phasing of the audit, for example, actual utilisation in relation to planned and actual to budgeted hours at period end
+To enforce PwC Professional framework, we are implementing a more robust process for evaluating performance quality.
+This includes updating our recruitment process, how we evaluate the effectiveness of performance improvement plan, training, performance evaluations and talent management.
+Audit Quality Measure We evaluate our performance based on average retention rate and the rates of this have been presented on page 7.
+Average retention rate by staff level 85% Senior Associates Associates

-Inclusion and diversity

-At PwC, we're an organisation that fosters a culture of belonging and equity where our diverse workforce can thrive and feel like they belong.
+Inclusion and diversity At PwC network, we're an organisation that fosters a culture of belonging and equity where our diverse workforce can thrive and feel like they belong.
 We do this by delivering on our Inclusion First strategy, which is centred on action, accountability and advocacy, in each of our member firms, across the PwC network.
 We embrace and encourage differences and help our people actively develop the skills to work and lead inclusively with our focus on gender equity, disability inclusion, LGBT+ inclusion and social inclusion.
 Underpinning this is ensuring our systems and behaviours are inclusive.

-Recruitment

-PwC Israel aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
-Our hiring standards include a structured interview process with behaviour-based questions built from The PwC Professional framework, assessment of academic records, and background checks.
-Across the firm in FY24, we recruited around 380 new people, substantially all are university graduates.
+Recruitment PwC Indonesia aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
+Our hiring standards include a structured interview process with behaviour-based questions built from the PwC Professional framework, assessment of academic records, and background checks.
+Across the Assurance team, we recruited over 593 new people, including 473 university graduates in FY24.

-Team selection, experience and supervision

-Our audit engagements are staffed based on expertise, capabilities and years of experience.
+Team selection, experience and supervision Our audit engagements are staffed based on expertise, capabilities and years of experience.
 Engagement leaders determine the extent of direction, supervision and review of junior staff.

-Feedback and continuous development

-Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
+Feedback and continuous development Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
 Audit quality is an important factor in performance evaluation and career progression decisions for both our partners and staff.
 Feedback on performance and progression is collected via our Snapshot tool, a simple, mobile-enabled technology.
-We use additional technology tool to give and receive upward and peer feedback.
-Ongoing feedback conversations help our people grow and learn faster, adapt to new and complex environments, and bring the best to our clients and firm
+Additionally, we use Workday to facilitate upward and peer feedback.
+Ongoing coaching conversations, which has increased by 23% compared to previous year, help our people grow and learn faster, adapt to new and complex environments, and bring the best to our clients and firm.